forbole/careers/trainee_software_engineer.md

 - Experience in web server
 - Demonstrate the ability and desire to become proficient in new languages
 - The ability to take ownership and see initiatives through
+- Experience working in an agile and international environment
 - Startup and crypto friendly; Founder's mindset

 #### Below experience/skills will be a plus